• Lecturer of Dance Pedagogy

 (Theatre Academy, University of the Arts Helsinki, 2015 onwards)

-I am an interdisciplinary professional of performing arts, pedagogy and mental health work, based in Helsinki, Finland.
-Currently I am working as a Doctoral Researcher at The Theatre Academy of the University of the Arts, Helsinki.
+I am an interdisciplinary professional of performing arts, arts pedagogy and mental health work, based in Helsinki, Finland.
+I am currently working full-time as a Lecturer of Dance Pedagogy at The Theatre Academy of the University of the Arts Helsinki, whilst continuing my doctoral research part-time.
 In my research I investigate ethical questions in and around my work as a dance pedagogue with differently abled people.
-As part of my research I am developing artistic-pedagogic practice, leading to the examined artistic part of my doctoral project.
-In 2017-2018 my research is funded by The Finnish Cultural Foundation.

-As a dance pedagogue I am specialized in methods of movement improvisation and somatics.
-In recent years I have also provided training for professionals of different fields.
-In my pedagogic work I apply my skills flexibly, taking into account individual needs, capacities and limitations, as well as dynamics of the group or organization.
-As a pedagogue I am inspired by critical pedagogy and bodily, experiential learning.
+As a pedagogue I specialize in methods of movement improvisation and somatics, performance art, embodiment, therapeutic interaction, special education in the arts, and disability studies.
+In my pedagogic work I apply my skills flexibly, taking into account individual needs, capacities and limitations, as well as dynamics of the group and organization.
+I am inspired by critical pedagogy, embodiment, and experiential learning.
+Currently I am also continuing my pedagogical studies in the University Pedagogy in the Arts programme of the University of the Arts Helsinki (60cr, 2017-2020).

 As an artist I am interested in encountering difference, and challenging fixed categories and dichotomies.
 I like to work outside traditional art contexts, in interactive ways.
 For me artistic research is a way to make the complexities and potentials of this kind of work visible.